Living and Working in London

 Come the weekend, London appears to get even bigger, meaning you can take in as much or as little as you desire.
 A typical weekend maybe dinner and drinks after work with friends or colleagues on Friday night, a full on day on Saturday taking in a host of cultural opportunities followed by a Saturday night out on the town with friends.
 Sunday often brings a stroll in one of London’s beautiful parks, followed by a Sunday roast aside a roaring log fire in a great London pub…….heaven!

 A change of season

-One of the biggest parts of living in London is getting used to how life changes as the seasons change.
+One of the biggest parts of living and working in London is getting used to how life changes as the seasons change.
 This may sound obvious, but London life really does differ throughout the year.
 The onset of Winter can bring cold, dark and wet days, but just before everyone gets fed up, the excitement of Christmas arrives and London gets truly spectacular.
 Following the celebrations of New Year, Londoners do a little bit of hibernation before Spring brings new colour and light to the capital, and people and families start to enjoy the great outdoors again.
 Heading into summer the days start getting really long, and MyOErs head out to the rooftop bars and parks of London with their picnics, wine and friends aplenty.
 There really is no better place on earth like London in the summer – buzzing, vibrant and always so much to do!
 Autumn arrives and the city changes colour again, with cold but crisp sunny days to enjoy.